-- 92.(1) Money paid or recovered in respect of a pecuniary penalty order (including any variation of such an order) may, to the extent necessary, be applied to meet expenses incurred in exercising any powers under this Act. - (2) Money paid or recovered in respect of a pecuniary penalty order shall, following the payment of any expenses in accordance with subsection (1), be paid into the paid into the Asset Recovery Fund established under section 11 of the Custody, Management and Disposal of Seized, Forfeited or Confiscated Properties Act, 2021.
+92. (1) Money paid or recovered in respect of a pecuniary penalty order (including any variation of such an order) may, to the extent necessary, be applied to meet expenses incurred in exercising any powers under this Act.

+(2) Money paid or recovered in respect of a pecuniary penalty order shall, following the payment of any expenses in accordance with subsection (1), be paid into the Asset Recovery Fund established under section 11 of the Custody, Management and Disposal of Seized, Forfeited or Confiscated Properties Act.

-PART XI - Repealed
+PART XI